MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/cdm/logcode.md

 # Common Data Model Error and Warning Codes

-An enum class containing the error and warning Codes.
+An enum class containing the error and warning codes.

 ```csharp
     public enum CdmLogCode